 However, if you want to be truly protected, it pays to have comprehensive auto insurance.
-Comprehensive policies provide coverage for incidents that liability doesn’t, such as weather extremes, fire, vandalism, theft, and even falling meteorites, as unlikely as a massive one hitting a vehicle may be.
+Comprehensive policies provide coverage for incidents that liability doesn’t, such as weather extremes, fire, vandalism, theft.

 As the old saying goes, though, everything is bigger in Texas, and unfortunately, this often holds true in the negative sense of the phrase.
 In other words, when disasters happen, they can be significant.
 Here are a few of the reasons why having comprehensive car insurance in Texas is a no-brainer.